-PITCH ADJUSTMENT
+FINE PITCH ADJUSTMENT

-Some operators may also prefer to adjust the front or rear frame disc sections to run slightly higher than the other.
-Adjustments to the front to rear disc section height or "pitch" are done with the threaded pitch adjustment rods:
+Some operators may prefer to adjust the front or rear frame disc sections to run slightly higher than the other while using the same number of depth stops.

+Fine adjustments to the front to rear disc section height or "pitch" are done with the threaded pitch adjustment rods.